0xsequence/sequence-unreal/Plugins/SequencePlugin/README.md

 no data is reset when a level is changed in your games!

 ### USequenceWallet Functions

+### Example GetSystemReadableAmount
+#### Used to convert a user readable amount of a token into a system usable one, IE) 1 USDC -> 1000000 (int64 representation of 1 USDC)

+      int64 SystemReadableAmount = USequenceWallet::GetSystemReadableAmount(0.01, 6);//0.01 USDC

+### Example GetUserReadableAmount
+#### Used to convert a system readable amount of a token into a user readable one IE) 1000000 (int64 representation of 1 USDC) -> 1 USDC

+      float UserReadableAmount = USequenceWallet::GetUserReadableAmount(1000000, 6);//1 USDC

 ### Example GetFeeOptions
 #### Used to get Filtered Fee Options (that is options that your wallet can pay)